cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 >The dirt-caked windows allow very little light to enter this eight-foot-high chamber, most of which is taken up by a large millstone connected to a wooden gear shaft that rises through the ceiling in the center of the room.
 A stone staircase continues up.

 - Unless lured elsewhere, [[Offalia Wormwiggle|Offalia]] and [[Bella Sunbane|Bella]] are here running the grindstone, grinding children's bones
+	- unless provoked (or maybe surprised), they're happy to entertain the guests and offer them pies
 - They operate the millstone manually since the windmill no longer functions

 ### Bedroom (O3)

 ### Domed Attic (O4)

 ### The Megaliths